Christa McAuliffe never got to realize her dream of teaching from space.

 It's part of NASA's Year of Education on Station and the original lessons, as well as new ones modified for the space station's unique environment features, will be "STEMonstrations."

-The lessons will touch on liquids in zero gravity, Newton's law, effervescence (bubbles or fizz in liquid) and chromatography, or the separation of a mixture.
+The lessons will touch on liquids in zero gravity, Newton's laws, effervescence (bubbles or fizz in liquid) and chromatography, or the separation of a mixture.
+Some of the "STEMonstrations" are already available to watch on NASA's education site.
+The first of McAuliffe's lessons has been completed and is available.

 "Filming Christa McAuliffe's lessons in orbit this year is an incredible way to honor and remember her and the Challenger crew," said Mike Kincaid, associate administrator for NASA's Office of Education.
 "Developed with such care and expertise by Christa, the value these lessons will have as new tools available for educators to engage and inspire students in science, technology, education and math is what will continue to advance a true legacy of Challenger's mission."

-Once the lessons are filmed, the videos and lesson plans will be available through the Challenger Center's website.
+The lesson plans are available through the Challenger Center's website.
 The Challenger Center, which has 40 learning centers that include simulated environments, was created to honor the Challenger crew and works with students in the US, Canada and the UK to encourage STEM activities.

 "It's been 32 years since we lost our beloved Challenger crew.
 They were modest individuals with a strong passion to explore and inspire," said June Scobee Rodgers, founding chair of the Challenger Center and widow of Challenger commander Dick Scobee.
 "It brings me great joy to know that their passion to inspire and excite children continues with the students at Challenger Learning Centers around the world."